Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without

 Step 8: Serve And Enjoy

 You’re done!
-If you are drinking the coffee straight away pour into your coffee mugs, otherwise pour into a decanter straight away to stop avoid over extraction (If the coffee sits on the grounds too long, it will continue to extract, and you will find that your coffee becomes bitter.
+If you are drinking the coffee straight away pour it into your coffee mugs, otherwise pour it into a decanter straight away to stop over-extraction (If the coffee sits on the grounds too long, it will continue to extract, and you will find that your coffee becomes bitter.

 French Press Brewing Tips

 Always make sure that your French Press is clean before you brew coffee in it.
-Most of the mesh filter will unscrew so you can get rid of any old coffee grounds.
+Most of the mesh filters will unscrew so you can get rid of any old coffee grounds.
 If you leave these stale grounds inside the filter there is a good chance that your coffee will taste bitter.

 As with all brewing methods I strongly recommend that you start off by using whole coffee beans and grind just before you brew.
 If you grind your coffee too early (storing your coffee already ground), you will find that the coffee will lose almost all of the compounds that give it such delightful flavors and aromas.